spy4x/seed/docs/how-to.md

 * How to make Progressive Web Application (PWA)?
 * How to make SafePipe to manage sanitized content?
 (HTML insert, etc, GoPingu SafePipe)
 * CI - Angular - Build once, use bundle for every environment
-* Unsubscribe from Firestore Observables on page exit

 ## Firebase: